-The corporate governance committee will have the broad responsibility of regularly reviewing our corporate governance practices in general.
-We anticipate that our corporate governance committee will be composed of a majority of independent directors, and entirely of non-executive directors.
+The corporate governance committee has the broad responsibility of regularly reviewing our corporate governance practices in general.
+Our corporate governance committee is composed entirely of independent and non-executive directors.

-One of the corporate governance committee's main duties will be to maintain an overview of the composition and size of our board of directors.
-We anticipate that the charter of the corporate governance committee will provide that a subcommittee, as described below under "--- Nominating committee," will be responsible for nominating new directors.
+One of the corporate governance committee's main duties is to maintain an overview of the composition and size of our board of directors.
+The charter of the corporate governance committee provides that a subcommittee, as described below under "- Nominating committee," will be responsible for nominating new directors.
 The corporate governance committee will develop position descriptions for our board of directors, the chairman of our board of directors and our chief executive officer and will approve our chief executive officer's corporate objectives.